mhmxs/calico-route-reflector-operator-proposal/README.md

  #### Robustness
  * Avoid rebalancing route reflectors too often
-  * Controller sotrs nodes by creation time and hopes old ones has more chance to survive
+  * Controller sorts nodes by creation time and hopes old ones have more chance to survive
  * Protect node to loose all route reflectors
   * Controller should wait some time before removing obsolete route reflectors
   * In long term should be more robust to check BGP sessions instead of waitig fixed time foolishly